-Note that Trade Nation does not offer professional account features currently so if you want a pro account, you may have to register with another broker or wait till the feature is added.
+Note that Trade Nation does not offer professional account features currently so if you want to access higher leverage for trading, you may have to register with another broker or wait till the feature is added.

 Is Trade Nation legit?

-Trade Nation is regulated by the Financial Conduct Authority (FCA) and authorised in the UK to offer financial services.
-Trade Nation is also licensed by other Tier-1 and Tier-2 regulators, this makes them score low on risk and legit for traders in the UK.
+Trade Nation is regulated by the Australian Securities & Investment Commission (ASIC) and authorised in Australia to offer financial services.
+Trade Nation is also license by other Tier-1 and Tier-2 regulators, this makes them score low on risk and legit for traders in Australia.

 What Is the minimum spread for Trade Nation?